zori369/ChessBoard/README.md

 # ChessBoard
+## Description
-Create one or multiple personalized chess board.
+Small personal project - page to create one or multiple personalized chess boards.